Triple Play Records in NPB History

 The First NPB Triple Play and Early Records

 NPB's first triple play was recorded in the early 1940s, just a few years after the professional league's founding in 1936.
 After the two-league split in 1950, each team played over 120 games per season, providing more opportunities for triple plays.
 Most early triple plays followed the 6-4-3 or 6-3 pattern, relying on shortstop-second baseman coordination.
 In 1956, the Nankai Hawks' infield, anchored by Tadasuke Kizuka, executed a spectacular triple play that made headlines across Japanese newspapers.
-During the Giants' V9 dynasty in the 1960s, the double-play combination of Shozo Doi and Toshiaki Kuroe was involved in multiple triple plays, showcasing elite defensive skill.
+In the 1960s, the double-play combination of Shozo Doi and Toshiaki Kuroe was involved in multiple triple plays, showcasing elite defensive skill.
 Because video records from this era are scarce, researchers rely on newspaper archives and official scorebooks to reconstruct these historic plays, which remain invaluable to NPB's historical record.

 Unassisted Triple Plays and Postseason Occurrences

 The rarest form of triple play is the unassisted triple play, where a single fielder records all three outs alone.
 MLB has seen only 15 such plays in its entire history, and NPB's count is even smaller.
 The play typically involves a middle infielder catching a line drive, stepping on second base to retire a runner who left early, and tagging another runner.
 Triple plays in the Japan Series carry special significance, as they can shift momentum in a short postseason series.
-In the 1970s, a triple play during a Giants-Nankai Japan Series matchup became a pivotal turning point that fans still discuss decades later.
+In the 1970s, a triple play during a Yomiuri-Nankai Japan Series matchup became a pivotal turning point that fans still discuss decades later.

 Related books are also helpful

-Modern Triple Plays and Data-Driven Analysis
+Triple Plays Since 2000 and Data-Driven Analysis